LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 LegacyUI.SetTheme(new LegacyUITheme(palette));
 ```

-The global theme is still useful as the default for one plugin, but you can also use temporary themes for individual windows, groups or single controls without changing global state.
+The global theme is still convenient as a plugin-wide default, but temporary themes can also be used for individual windows, groups of elements, or single controls without changing global state.

 Create reusable themes once, for example in `Awake()`: